 In Grafana, you will see the output as shown below:

-There are many monitoring tools available for data visualization, but Grafana labs give more performance visibility compared to others.
+There are many database monitoring tools available for data visualization, but Grafana labs give more performance visibility compared to others.
 Grafana and Prometheus help us monitor not only database servers but also the applications that are running on virtual machines as well as containers.